What is a Hernia?

 It’s essential that you find out what device was used in your hernia repair surgery.
 You can contact the surgeon’s office or the hospital where you had your operation and get a copy of your medical records.
 Be sure they include the product number that identifies precisely what hernia mesh product was implanted inside you.

-You’ll then need to have another doctor examine your injuries to determine if they were caused by the hernia mesh product and whether the product was defective.
+You’ll then need to have another doctor examine your injuries to determine if the hernia mesh product caused them and whether it was defective.

 The Jeffcoat Firm can help guide you through this whole process.